-- What are the visuals, auditory messages, and the kinesthetic impact that you want to make through your employees?
+- What are the visuals, auditory messages, and kinesthetic impacts that you want to make through your employees?

-- How can you reward the employees to create and sustain a positive energy within the organization?
+- How can you reward the employees to create and sustain positive energy within the organization?

 A worthy reward system is a good starting point if you want to recruit employees because it will keep the interest level high and adds to the excitement.